norta8t/nucleo-h563zi-template/README.md

    ● Right-click the project in Project Explorer > **Rename** > Enter your new name (e.g., `my-lab1`). <br><br>
      *Note: if the Ok button is grayed out, leave it as it is*

-   ● Rename .ioc file (nucleo-h563zi-template.ioc) to match your project name, i.e. **your-project-name.ioc**
+   ● Rename .ioc file (nucleo-h563zi-template.ioc) if necessary to match your project name, i.e. **your-project-name.ioc**

    ● STM32CubeIDE will update paths automatically.
 If prompted, regenerate code from the `.ioc` file (but this is optional).